NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 #### `buildPythonApplication` function

 The `buildPythonApplication` function is practically the same as `buildPythonPackage`.
+The main purpose of this function is to build a Python package where one is interested only in the executables, and not importable modules.
+For that reason, when adding this package to a `python.buildEnv`, the modules won't be made available.

-The difference is that `buildPythonPackage` by default prefixes the names of the packages with the version of the interpreter.
+Another difference is that `buildPythonPackage` by default prefixes the names of the packages with the version of the interpreter.
 Because this is irrelevant for applications, the prefix is omitted.

 #### `toPythonApplication` function